OctopusDeploy/blog/blog/2021-01/on-the-naming-of-devops-engineers/index.md

 Here’s an example of one of the engineering implications, copied verbatim from the whitepaper:

-> “Technically, anyone is allowed to edit any system.
+> Technically, anyone is allowed to edit any system.
 Since the squads are effectively feature teams, they normally need to update multiple systems to get a new feature into production.”

 Since squads are aligned to business objectives, rather than specific services or codebases, some form of standardized build and release process is likely to be a necessity.
 In fact, this is implied pretty heavily here:

-> “At Spotify there is a separate operations team, but their job is not to make releases for the squads – their job is to give the squads the support they need to release code themselves.”
+> At Spotify there is a separate operations team, but their job is not to make releases for the squads – their job is to give the squads the support they need to release code themselves.”

 So, would you call that operations team a “Spotify Model Team”?
 Is it made up of “Spotify Model Engineers”?
 Hmmm, that doesn’t sound right, does it?